harshl7081/SUMMER-INTERNSHIP/README.md

 ## Features

-•⁠  ⁠*Add Tasks*: Enter a task and press 'Enter' or click 'Add' to add it to the list.
+- ⁠**Add Tasks**: Enter a task and press 'Enter' or click 'Add' to add it to the list.
-•⁠  ⁠*Remove Tasks*: Click on the task to remove it from the list.
+- ⁠**Remove Tasks**: Click on the task to remove it from the list.
-•⁠  ⁠*Mark Completed*: Click on the checkbox to mark a task as completed.
+- ⁠**Mark Completed**: Click on the checkbox to mark a task as completed.
-•⁠  ⁠*Local Storage*: Tasks are stored in the browser's local storage for persistence.
+- ⁠**Local Storage**: Tasks are stored in the browser's local storage for persistence.

 ## Installation and Usage